twosaturdayscode/esbuild-deno-plugin/README.md

 - Support for `npm:` specifiers.
 - Support for `jsr:` specifiers.
 - Support for import maps (including embedded into `deno.json`).
-- Native loader using Deno's global cache directory.
+- Use Deno's global cache directory.

 ### Workspaces